lionlai1989/StalkerDroneRL/README.md

 ## Highlights

-- **ROS 2 Humble + Gazebo Harmonic** — uses recent, long-term support versions.
+- **ROS 2 Humble + Gazebo Harmonic + Gymnasium + Stable Baselines3 ** — The entire software stack uses
+  recent, long-term support versions.
+It is the perfect demo project illustrating how to integrate these four open-source frameworks.

 - **Containerized environment** — I went through the *installation hell* of ROS 2 and Gazebo so you don't have to.
 During development, all you need is VS Code.
 For deployment, just run `docker compose up` and everything just works.

-- **Everything built from scratch** — all algorithms here are built from scratch, ranging from the geometric controller (which output low-level motor speed commands) to object detection.
-This is not a "just tune some PID gains" project.
+- **Everything built from scratch** — all algorithms here are implemented from scratch, ranging from the geometric controller, perception, tracking, and navigation, to the training and deployment of the RL-based controller.

 - **Generic and modular** — the drone, camera, and sensor components come directly from [Open Robotics](https://www.openrobotics.org/).
 You can tweak parameters like mass, inertia, rotor